Skip to main content

 What Actually Works

-Pine Script is a game-changer.
+Pine Script is what sets TradingView apart from any other platform I've used.
 If you've ever wanted to test a trading idea but didn't know how to code, Pine Script makes it possible.
 It's like English, but for computers.
 Plus, there's a massive library of pre-built scripts you can use for free.

 The community is surprisingly helpful.
 Unlike most trading forums that are just people arguing about whether Bitcoin is going to the moon, TradingView's community actually shares useful analysis and strategies.